Back to Writing

 How I Use My AI Session History

-I forget why I built things the way I did.
+I forget why I build things.

 • Why did we build it this way?